On local rings of finite syzygy representation type: Introduction

 \section{Introduction}

-Cohen--Macaulay representation theory, which studies the category of maximal Cohen--Macaulay modules over Cohen--Macaulay rings, began in the 1970s.
+Cohen--Macaulay representation theory, which studies maximal Cohen--Macaulay modules over Cohen--Macaulay rings, began in the 1970s.
 A fundamental problem is to determine when a ring has \emph{finite Cohen--Macaulay representation type}, that is, when there exist only finitely many non-isomorphic indecomposable maximal Cohen--Macaulay modules.

-For a Cohen--Macaulay local ring $R$, Auslander \cite{Auslander:1986} established that if $R$ is complete and of finite Cohen--Macaulay representation type, then it has an isolated singularity.
+For a Cohen--Macaulay local ring $(R,\m)$, Auslander \cite{Auslander:1986} established that if $R$ is complete and of finite Cohen--Macaulay representation type, then it has an isolated singularity.
 Leuschke and Wiegand \cite{LW2000} extended this result to excellent local rings.
 Finally, Huneke and Leuschke \cite{HL} removed the assumption of excellence, showing that the conclusion holds for all Cohen--Macaulay local rings.
 Herzog \cite{Herzog} observed that a complete Gorenstein local ring with finite Cohen--Macaulay representation type must be a hypersurface.
 In the 1980s, under mild assumptions, complete Gorenstein local rings having finite Cohen--Macaulay representation type were classified as simple hypersurface singularities by Buchweitz, Greuel, and Schreyer \cite{BGS}, and K\"{n}orrer \cite{Kno}.

+In this paper, let $\mod(R)$ denote the category of finitely generated $R$-modules, $\CM(R)$ its full subcategory of maximal Cohen–Macaulay modules, and $\CM_0(R)$ the full subcategory of $\CM(R)$ consisting of modules locally free on the punctured spectrum; see \Cref{MCM}.
+A full subcategory $\X $ of $\mod(R)$ is said to have \emph{finite} (resp. \emph{countable}) representation type if it contains only finitely (resp. countably) many non-isomorphic indecomposable modules.
+Note that $R$ has finite Cohen--Macaulay type precisely means that $\CM(R)$ has finite representation type.

-Recently, Dao and Takahashi \cite{DT2015} introduced the notion of the dimension of a subcategory of an abelian category with enough projective objects.
-In the setting where $R$ is Cohen--Macaulay, they proved that $R$ has an isolated singularity if the category of maximal Cohen--Macaulay $R$-modules which are locally free on the punctured spectrum of $R$, denoted by $\CM_0(R)$, has finite dimension, and the converse also holds when $R$ is, in addition, equicharacteristic complete.
-As an application, they improved the Auslander–Huneke–Leuschke–Wiegand theorem by showing that if there are only finitely many non-isomorphic maximal Cohen--Macaulay $R$-modules that are locally free on the punctured spectrum, then $R$ has an isolated singularity
+Recently, Dao and Takahashi \cite{DT2015} introduced the notion of the dimension of a subcategory of an Abelian category with enough projective objects.
+In the Cohen–Macaulay setting, they proved that $R$ has an isolated singularity whenever $\CM_0(R)$ has finite dimension, and that the converse holds when $R$ is moreover equicharacteristic and complete.
+As an application, they improved the Auslander–Huneke–Leuschke–Wiegand theorem by showing that if $\CM_0(R)$ has finite representation type, then $R$ has an isolated singularity.